cal-poly-csc530-2214/rosette-123-grant-1/README.md

 I approached problem 6 as I want to code the graph coloring program, but figured I needed to understand the problem better before I did that.
 I think my work shows my process well, but I'm still challenged in converting it to CNF/answering the last part.
 I've already spent a long time on this assignment but since we have had so many extensions I wanna try and do the graph coloring.

+# Final Update

+I tried to take my work from number 6 to apply to problem 7, but I don't think I have enough understanding of the topic to get much progress on it.

+Overall this assignment has been great as the slides were very informative and I enjoyed having actual problems to work on for a change to give me some direction.

+My work on some the problems can be found under problem_x.pdf and my racket code is in the necessary file locations.

+# Postmortem

+I really wanted to get some more racket written but I just don't think it's gonna happen.
+I've spent a lot of time on this (lots of extensions) so I think I'm done for now, but want to study the solution when it comes out.

+I should have paired on this or other assignments, but this quarter was so hectic for me and I'm just not comfortable in the CSC 5xx setting yet.
+These are bad excuses but too late, just now I know for next time.